aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/15_misc.md

 dispersion energy and related quantities is provided using grid fields.

-If neither QE nor GRID are given, a molecular XDM calculation is assumed, with damping function coefficients `a1.r` and `a2.r` and functional selector `chf.s`.
+If neither QE/POSTG nor GRID are given, a molecular XDM calculation is assumed, with damping function coefficients `a1.r` and `a2.r` and functional selector `chf.s`.
 The latter can be either a keyword for a functional (`blyp`, `b3lyp`, etc.) or a number between 0 and 1